coderkd10/multer_demo/README.md

 ## Testing file upload

-To upload a file to the local server using `curl` use the command :
+To upload a file to the local server using `curl` use :

 ```
 $ curl -F "foo=@$HOME/downloads/okasaki.pdf" localhost:3000/upload